peter88213/yW2OO/docs/help/import_menu.md

 -   Comments right at the scene beginning are considered scene titles.
 -   All other text is considered scene content.

-## How to set up an outline for export
+## How to set up an outline for import

 An outline has at least one third level heading.